XinFinOrg/XinFin-ChainLink/README.md

 Please see
 [Chainlink](https://docs.chain.link/docs)
 [XinFin](https://howto.xinfin.org//) documentation if more details on configuration and setup are needed.

+### Steps to be done If you want to try this locally
+1) Setup Chainlink Node in local system
+2) Download and Setup Customized External Initiator in local system using this link(External Initiator)
+3) Download this repo in your local system
+4) Deploy LinkToken.sol in "Apothem" network
+5) Deploy Oracle.sol in "Apothem" network by overriding the Link contract address
+6) SetfulfillmentPermission of your chainlink node address in Oracle
+7) Deploy XinfinVinterClient.sol in "Apothem" network
+8) Fund your "XinfinVinterClient" contract address with LINK token
+9) Go to Chainlink GUI and create a job spec with Oracle address - It will result JOB ID
+10) Copy this JOB_ID and feed this in  .env file in API_AccessRequest folder
+11) Trigger "Request.js" file to see the magic

 Before configuring the Chainlink components, there needs to be an oracle contract on the Xinfin Network that emits events.
 This is needed for the EI(External Initiator) to trigger job runs on the Chainlink node.
 See the [API_AccessRequest](./API_AccessRequest) folder for code to interact with the Xinfin Network.